 The Study approach examines the feasibility of design options to address the needs of the existing Bridges.
 The Study approach is illustrated in Figure 1-1.
-The Study approach was developed to identify VPRA's recommended option, which will then be moved forward to public input, environmental review, and ultimately, detailed design and construction.
+The Study approach was developed to identify VPRA's recommended option which was presented for public input and then will be forwarded for environmental clearance, detailed design, and ultimately construction.